caspii/casparwre.de/_posts/2016-02-26-ubuntu-has-stagnated.md

 <canvas id="ubuntuDesktop" width="600" height="300"></canvas>

-## In summary
+## Serious Trouble?

 Of course, there may be other reasons for the decline in mailing list activity.
 For instance, developers may be using new channels these days.

-However, one realistic conclusion in the face of this evidence is that Ubuntu project is in serious trouble.
+However, one realistic conclusion in the face of this evidence is that the Ubuntu project is in serious trouble.
 I won't hypothesize in any detail about the causes, bar saying that the push for mobile convergence is a high stakes bet that is most certainly drawing a lot of resources.

 We can only hope that the bet hasn't already been lost.